oils-for-unix/oils/trees/README.md

 ## `/wedge`: A binary-centric "semi-distro" that works with OCI containers, and without

-A package exports one or more binaries, and is a `valu`:
+A package exports one or more binaries, and is a `treeptr` value:

 - metadata is stored in a `.medo` directory
 - data is stored in a Silo